History of the Lordship & Barony of North Cadbury

 The Norman-French army of Duke William II of Normandy and the English army under the Anglo-Saxon King Harold Godwinson fought against each other and was a decisive Norman victory.
 This was the beginning the Norman conquest of England.
 After this significant battle with the death of King Harold, the Norman victory and the conquest of England, William the Conqueror devolved all the lands into administration to his loyal barons and lords.
 William sent forces into London to construct a castle, the Tower of London.
 He was crowned at Westminster Abbey on Christmas Day 1066, as King William I. This battle and the Norman conquest has changed England forever.

 Creation of the Barony & History until Today

 The feudal Barony of North Cadbury was created shortly after the Norman conquest of England in about 1066.
 King William established the extensive Barony of (North) Cadbury (Cadeberie) and granted Tosteins Fitz-Rou le Blanc (Turstin FitzRolf), the first feudal Baron of (North) Cadbury, as tenant-in-chief per baroniam.
 The land was a gift to Turstin as he was a true companion of William, Duke of Normandy, alias William the Conqueror and he was his loyal standard bearer at the battle of Hastings on 14 October 1066.

-2011 Jörg Hubert Dumke and his wife Regina, 6th Baron and Baroness of North Cadbury obtain the title and hereditary rights of the Barony of North Cadbury.
+In 2011, Jörg Hubert and Regina Dumke, 6th Baron and Baroness of North Cadbury became the rightful successors by conveyance and owner of the lordship and barony title and all associated hereditary rights of the Barony of North Cadbury.